dealancer/mighty-tools/README.md

 ## Duplicate finder

+It's very simple script.
+For a better results, use Duplicate Photos Finder app for MacOS.

 ### Usage
 ```
-./duplicate-finder.sh path
+./dupe-finder.sh path
 ```

 ### Features
-* Finds all duplicates in the specific path.
+* Finds all duplicated files in the specific path.
+* Ignores files that have differnt metadata but same content.